Iraneus/betamedneed/index.md

 # For better outcomes

-Clinicians in communities use Medneed to assess newly approved and available medicines and get clinical reports and decision support for improved care delivery.
+Clinicians in local communities use Medneed to assess newly approved and available medicines and get clinical decision support for improved care delivery.